Akshat-66/swiftHire/README.md

 2. Configure authentication providers
 3. Get your publishable key

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## 📄 License

-This project is licensed under the MIT License.

-## 📞 Support

-If you have any questions or need help with setup, please open an issue in the repository.

 ---

 <div align="center">

 **Built with ❤️ using React.js, Supabase, Tailwind CSS & Shadcn/ui**

-⭐ Star us on GitHub if you find this project helpful!

 </div>